-- Broaden a related major field and also build special competence; i.e., a history or political science major might minor in the history of early modern science or in the history of biology or physics.
+- Broaden a related major field and also build special competence; i.e., a history major might focus on early modern science, or a political science major might focus on the history of environmentalism and public health.

-- Create a complementary area of interest; i.e., an arts major may want to explore and demonstrate an area of science in order to examine and transcend the stereotype of two cultures, one humanistic and the other scientific.
+- Create a complementary area of interest; i.e., an arts major might want to explore how developments in biological sciences and anatomy shaped artistic views of the human body.

 - Pursue a special interest project; i.e., develop a special research project exploring how geologists and archeologists combined their skills in the late nineteenth century to understand the earliest populations in the Minnesota region.